khulnasoft/devkit/.github/CONTRIBUTING.md

     <td>Forums</td>
     <td>
-      A public forum for users to discuss questions and explore current design patterns and best practices about all the Moby projects.
+      A public forum for users to discuss questions and explore current design patterns and best practices about all the Khulnasoft projects.
 To participate, log in with your Github account or create an account at <a href="https://forums.mobyproject.org" target="_blank">https://forums.mobyproject.org</a>.
     </td>
   </tr>